jasons-archived/Raylib-ECS-Prototype/readme.md

 # Licensing
 By *default*, this repository is licensed to you under the **AGPL-3.0**.
 See [LICENSE.md](LICENSE.md)

-An very low cost Propritary Software License will also be made available to those who can not accept the AGPL terms.
+A very low cost Propritary Software License will also be made available to those who can not accept the AGPL terms.
 Please see the [LicenseOptions.md](meta/LicenseOptions.md) for more details.

 # Contributing